-NPCA supports creating a new national park site to preserve a remote military-run prison in Colorado where thousands of people of Japanese descent were wrongfully incarcerated, honoring its survivors and descendants.
+NPCA supports creating a new national park site to preserve a remote military-run prison in Colorado where thousands of people of Japanese descent were wrongfully incarcerated.

 During the first months of World War II, the United States initiated the single largest forced imprisonment in its history when President Franklin D. Roosevelt issued an executive order forcing more than 120,000 people, primarily of Japanese descent, to relocate to 10 remote, military-style prisons.
 The Granada Relocation Center in the southeast corner of Colorado, known as Amache, was one of these 10 incarceration centers.